Infineon/Community-Code-Examples/mtb_training/session05/README.md

 # Introduction to Low Power Modes in PSoC 6

-This repository contains the exercises covered in the fifth session of trainings on ModusToolbox.
+This repository contains the exercises covered in the fifth session of trainings on ModusToolbox&trade;.
 It covers the different low power modes supported in PSoC6.

 ## Using the Material